verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 weight: 4
 draft: false
 ---

+## Overview

-This guide demonstrates deploying an example application to [Verrazzano](https://verrazzano.io/).
+Developing and deploying an application to [Verrazzano](https://verrazzano.io/) consists of:

-Completing this guide should take about ten minutes.
+1. Packaging the application as a Docker image.
+1. Publishing the application's Docker image to a container registry.
+1. Applying the application's Verrazzano Application Model to the cluster.
+1. Applying the application's Verrazzano Application Binding to the cluster.

+This guide does not provide the full details for the first two steps.
+An existing example application Docker image has been packaged and published for use.

-## Prerequisites
+## What you need

-Following this guide requires:
+1. About 10 minutes.

-1. Access to an existing Kubernetes cluster with Verrazzano installed.
+1. Access to an existing Kubernetes cluster with Verrazzano [installed]({{< relref "/quickstart.md#install-verrazzano" >}}).
-   Use the [quick start](../../quickstart) instructions to install Verrazzano.

-1. Access to the application's image in Oracle Container Registry.
+1. Access to the application's image in the Oracle Container Registry.

    Confirm access using this command to pull the example's Docker image.

    ```
    docker pull container-registry.oracle.com/verrazzano/example-hello-world-helidon:0.1.10-3-e5ae893-124
    ```

-## Overview

-Developing and deploying an application to Verrazzano consists of a few steps.
-1. Package the application as a Docker image.
-1. Publish the application's Docker image to a container registry.
-1. Apply the application's Verrazzano Application Model to the cluster.
-1. Apply the application's Verrazzano Application Binding to the cluster.

-This guide does not provide full details for the first two steps.
-An existing example application Docker image has been packaged and published for use.

 ## Application Development
-This guide uses an example application which is written with Java and [Helidon](https://helidon.io).
+This guide uses an example application which was written with Java and [Helidon](https://helidon.io).
-Implementation details can be found in the [Helidon MP tutorial](https://helidon.io/docs/latest/#/mp/guides/10_mp-tutorial).
+For the implementation details, see the [Helidon MP tutorial](https://helidon.io/docs/latest/#/mp/guides/10_mp-tutorial).
-See the Verrazzano examples repository for the application's [source code](https://github.com/verrazzano/examples/tree/master/hello-helidon).
+See the application [source code](https://github.com/verrazzano/examples/tree/master/hello-helidon) in the Verrazzano examples repository.

-The example application is a JAX-RS service and implements the following REST endpoints.
+The example application is a JAX-RS service and implements the following REST endpoints:
 - `/greet` - Returns a default greeting message that is stored in memory.
   This endpoint accepts the `GET` HTTP request method.
 - `/greet/{name}` - Returns a greeting message including the name provided in the path parameter.
   This endpoint accepts the `GET` HTTP request method.
 - `/greet/greeting` - Changes the greeting message to be used in future calls to the other endpoints.
-  This endpoint accepts the `PUT` HTTP request method, and a JSON payload.
+  This endpoint accepts the `PUT` HTTP request method and a JSON payload.

-Below is a portion of the application's implementation.
+The following code shows a portion of the application's implementation.
 The Verrazzano examples repository contains the complete [implementation](https://github.com/verrazzano/examples/blob/master/hello-helidon/helidon-app-greet-v1/src/main/java/io/helidon/examples/quickstart/mp/GreetResource.java).
 An important detail here is that the application contains a single resource exposed on path `/greet`.